My finances, my projects, my life

 You will have no trouble finding beginners’ or advanced lessons for the languages used in the country.
 Learning Luxembourgish is becoming more popular, especially since the reform of nationality laws, requiring basic knowledge of the national language.

 Courses for adults are offered by the Institut National des Langues (INL) as well as professional chambers and even some schools and colleges.
-There are also plenty of private bodies offering a variety of options: private, group, work-based, remote and telephone lessons, etc.
+There are also plenty of private bodies offering a variety of learning options: private, group, work-based, remote and telephone lessons, etc.

 To help you find the lessons best suited to you, visit the lifelong-learning.lu portal, which offers a wide range of courses.